AY2324S1-CS2103T-W10-2/tp/docs/DeveloperGuide.md

   , which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `SeplendidModel` component (because the `Storage` component's job is to save/retrieve objects that belong to the `SeplendidModel`).
+* `NoteCatalogueStorage` and `UserPrefStorage` are omitted from the above diagram for brevity.

 ### Common classes